 OMNIrig is a free little program that is more or less also a Captain.
 It communicates with the transceiver via a CAT interface to the transceiver.
 Many programs can use the OMNIrig program to interface to the transceiver.
 But keep in mind, two programs using OMNIrig can only talk to the transceiver after each other.
 Of course,...... we have only one frequency to use at a time,....etc.

-VSPE is a little program, which can be used for free and is developed to create virtual ports, port splitters, etc. This program is also needed to create the setup we want.
+VSPE is a little program, which can be used for free and is developed to create virtual ports, port splitters, etc. This program is used to create my own setup.

 Visual Basic program: